Admission Criteria for Lake Erie College of Osteopathic Medicine

 About LECOM's Doctor of Pharmacy degree

 The LECOM Doctor of Pharmacy degree program provides a solid background in patient-centered care and prepares its Pharm.D. graduates to become effective members of the health care team for all areas of practice.
-This program offers two pathway choices: a year-round, three-year curriculum in Erie, Pa., and a four-year curriculum in Bradenton, Fla.
-The innovative, year-round curriculum at the Erie campus enables students to earn their degrees and enter the pharmacy profession one year earlier.
-Both curricula offer the same spectrum of didactic courses, credit hours and pharmacy practice experiences.
+This program offers three pathway choices: a year-round, three-year curriculum in Erie, Pa., a four-year curriculum in Bradenton, Fla., and a four-year online Distance Education Pharm.D program, one of only two that are available in the United States.